Islandora/documentation/docs/contributing/running-custom-code.md

 This method is best for testing pull requests, because getting a patch from a pull request is very easy.
 If the desired code is not the subject of a PR, you can still use this method but must generate a `.patch` file yourself.
-You may wish to use the other method, as it is more dynamic - see ## Using Composer to require a fork or branch.
+You may wish to use the other method, as it is more dynamic - see section **Using Composer to require a fork or branch**.

 Run the following commands from within your site's root folder.
 They will update your `composer.json` file.